OpenRefine/openrefine.org/docs/technical-reference/functional-tests.md

 ## Introduction {#introduction}

-OpenRefine interface is tested with the [Cypress framework](https://www.cypress.io/).
+OpenRefine's web interface is tested with the [Cypress framework](https://www.cypress.io/).
 With Cypress, tests are performing assertions using a real browser, the same way a real user would use the software.
+Those are "end to end" (e2e) tests because they also rely on OpenRefine's backend (server).

 Cypress tests can be ran